 Things To Do

 There’s nothing more Canadian than lacing up a pair of skates and heading out on a fresh sheet of ice!
 Cornwall is home to a number of neighbourhood rinks that are perfect for both beginner and avid skaters of all ages.
-The rinks at Menard and Reg Campbell parks are now up and running with many more expected to open as weather conditions permit.
-Also in the works is a new skating rink in Lamoureux Park right beside the clock tower – enjoy a skate in the shadow of one of the city’s most iconic landmarks!
+New this year is a new skating rink in Lamoureux Park right beside the clock tower – enjoy a skate in the shadow of one of the city’s most iconic landmarks!
 For more info on rink locations and safety guidelines for visitors, please click here.
 For an out-of-the-box experience, take a majestic skate through the trees at Countryside Adventures!

 Snowshoeing is a fun, accessible activity that has really taken hold in the area in recent years.
 Enjoy some physical activity and sightseeing at the same time on one of the many groomed snowshoe trails at Summerstown Trails, Guindon Park, Gray’s Creek Conservation Area, Upper Canada Migratory Bird Sanctuary and beyond.
 Lamoureux Park is another popular destination that’s worth exploring on snowshoes!